BlockchainInstituteChi/jwttools/readme.md

-## PHP JWT Tools (Examples Branch) - Powered by TheBlockchainInstitute.org
+## PHP JWT Tools - Powered by TheBlockchainInstitute.org

 JWT's or JSON Web Tokens are a convenient way of passing signed data requests over HTTP.
 The full details can be found on jwt.io.